phkaeser/wlmaker/doc/ROADMAP.md

 **Focus** Dock & Mini-Windows

+* Root/Workspace/Layer separation
+  * Refactor root element so it can be used in wlmdock.
+  * Move the layer & screen lock elements into a separate element (`desktop`?
+    `screen`? ...?)
+  * Update layers so they remain fixed when workspace changes.

 * Clip & Dock handling
   * Move into a separate process.
+    * Figure out how to use the compositor's keyboard configuration, and not duplicate config_dict.
   * Icons are loaded according to `.desktop` specification.
   * Add option to save Dock & Clip state.
     * Document the state file.